-- 16 hours of live online classes (8 x 2 hour classes) with Australian and international practitioners in Earth-centred thinking and governance, designed to encourage focussed and active participation. - Access to recordings of all online classes and materials for working at your own pace. - Live tutorials offered to all participants up to 3 times during the 8-week course, to enable you to discuss the materials and presentations offered during classes and explore issues further.
-(Tutorial dates will be set in consultation with course participants after Week 1). - A collection of resources for reading, watching and listening, and real-world examples. - An optional assessment module for those seeking a certificate of completion and/or digital badge.
-Assessment will involve two elements: (1) a multiple-choice test and (2) a written essay (or as an alternative to the written essay, a verbal presentation) addressing key issues addressed in the course.
+- ❖ 12 hours of live online classes (6 x 2 hour classes) with Australian and international practitioners in Earth-centred thinking and governance, designed to encourage focussed and active participation. - \ Access to recordings of all online classes and materials for working at your own pace. - \ A collection of resources for reading, watching and listening, and real-world examples. - Certificate of completion or digital badge